 11. Instant Noodles

 One block (3oz 85 g) of prepared ramen noodles has about 380 calories.
-Ramen and other instant noodles are not nutritious, but you can add freeze-dried vegetables to make it healthier.
-Outdoor Herbivore also carries bulk organic pre-cooked pasta that requires only hot water to cook.
+Ramen and other instant noodles are not nutritious, but you can add freeze-dried vegetables or a packet of Open Skay Yasai to make them a healthier meal.
+Outdoor Herbivore also carries organic pre-cooked pasta that requires only soaking in hot water for a few minutes.

 Calorie Density of Ramen Noodles